tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-03-Ins_Probability_Distributions_of_Potential_Outcomes.md

   ![coin-flip-1000-simulations](Images/coin-flip-1000-simulations.png)

 * Notice that with an even larger number of simulations, the random process of flipping a coin begins to exhibit a bell-curve like nature to the probability of its potential outcomes.
-One in which probability is maximized at the *mean* or middle of the distribution and decreases in probability as outcomes deviate left and right from the mean, otherwise known as the *standard deviation*.
+One in which probability is maximized at the middle of the distribution and decreases in probability as outcomes deviate left and right from the mean, otherwise known as the *mean* and *standard deviation*, respectively.
 This well-known phenomena is called the *normal distribution* or continous probability distribution of a range of potential outcomes.

   ![normal-distribution](Images/normal-distribution.png)